ChaissonLab/danbing-tk/README.md

     scikit-learn=0.23.1 statsmodels=0.12.1 pysam=0.15.3
 ```

-To check if everything is configured properly:
+To check if everything is configured properly (tested on v1.3.2):
 1. Go to `/$PREFIX/danbing-tk/test/`
 2. Replace `$PREFIX` in `goodPanGenomeGraph.json` and `input/genome.bam.tsv` with the path to danbing-tk
 3. Run `snakemake -p -s ../pipeline/GoodPanGenomeGraph.snakefile -j 4 --rerun-incomplete --output-wait 3`

-Tested on v1.0.

 ### Running danbing-tk build